ArmanSingh1994/Fall2019/assignment3.md

 14. Compare to this solution:
 ![enter image description here](http://bajcar.dev.fast.sheridanc.on.ca/project_assets/images10049/forum_a3_f2019.png) Code available here: [https://pastebin.com/J8KQAHsh](https://pastebin.com/J8KQAHsh) You need your home page to work and apply your own `main.css`; examine the html structural elements and adjust your css to ensure it work properly.
-If you choose to incorporate
+If you choose to incorporate the fontawesome framework, it must be properly documented and explained how and why you have chosen to do so; otherwise, it is optional.

 15. create a new file `forum.css` in your CSS directory, with proper prologue to contain all page-specific and form-related CSS rules.
 Link properly to the `forum.html` file only, after `main.css` link.
 16. Ensure that all pages display properly with your `main.css` stylesheet.